 INDIANAPOLIS – For much of the last three weeks, the Illinois women''s basketball team''s shooting has been more crooked than an Enron executive.

 Thursday''s 39.3 percent effort in a Big Ten tournament first-round loss to Mich-igan extended the Illini''s string of sub-40 percent games to six.
 The last time Illinois broke 40 was a Feb.
 8 win against Indiana (44.6 percent).

-News-Gazette staff writer Jeff Huth''s review and preview of University of Illinois sports
+News-Gazette staff writer Jeff Huth''s weekly review and preview of Illinois sports:

 WEST LAFAYETTE, Ind. – In his younger days, Bruce Weber dreamt of this, of winning a classic basketball game as the head coach at Mackey Arena, of clinching the Big Ten title in hard-fought fashion.

 In the dreams, his team wore black and gold.